deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 reveals many old and recent blog posts and VPN provider pages advising on mitigating the issue.
-However, two sets of expert groups have not found a way to disable WebRTC on Chromium other than the hacky FILL500 algorithm above and we are not aware of any other method to reliably disable WebRTC on Chromium.
+However, two sets of expert groups have not found a way to disable WebRTC on Chromium other than the hacky FILL500 algorithm above and we are not aware of any other browser-level method to reliably disable WebRTC on Chromium.
 Some VPN setups may succeed however in preventing WebRTC connections on the network level but you will need to inquire yourself with your VPN providers to find out.
 **We think Browsers should up their game and allow users to consent to using WebRTC